 When you sign up for student loans, many lenders will encourage you to have your parents co-sign the loan.
 For some, it is the only way to get the loan.
-For others, it is a way to secure lower interest rates on the loan.
+For others, it is a way to get lower interest rates on the loan.
 To sweeten the deal, many student loan lenders will also tell you about co-signer release programs that they have.
 The pitch essentially boils down to the following, “if you pay your loans on time for a year (or two) you become eligible to have you cosigner released from the loan.”

 For years, this site has been skeptical about these co-signer relief programs.
-For starters, most lenders are vague about the precise requirements to secure a release, but most do require a credit check… but the details are normally few and far between.
-Most concerning though is the lack of incentives for lenders to grant a release.
+For starters, most lenders are vague about the precise requirements to secure a release, but most do require a credit check.
+Sadly, the details are normally few and far between.
+Most concerning though is the lack of incentive for lenders to grant a release.
 Suppose mom and son are on the same loan.
 Son graduates and gets a decent job and makes his payments for the next two years.
 If they apply for a co-signer release, what incentive does the lender have to release mom?
 With a co-signer, if son falls behind on his loans or loses his job, they can still collect from mom.
 Without the co-signer, they may be out of luck.
 As a result, it is pretty apparent that lenders have every reason to advertise a co-signer release program, but every reason to deny people who apply for said release program.

 A recent report from the Consumer Financial Protection Bureau confirms our skepticism.
 The CFPB reports that most lenders and servicers fail to alert borrowers who may be eligible to have their cosigners released.
 As a result, a huge majority of borrowers never even apply for a c0-signer release.
 For the borrowers who are savvy enough to investigate the program and apply for a co-signer release, over 90% of co-signer release applications are denied.

 In addition to the obvious credit score and income reasons for denial, lenders have gotten pretty creative in finding reasons to deny a co-signer release application.